-- Is there a clear tie between the community served and the mission of the organization and its programs? - Does the applicant clearly identify the community served? - Does the applicant clearly identify the ways in which the community benefits from the organization's programs? - Does the organization actively engage underserved audiences and develop ongoing relationships with these communities? - Does the organization ensure that people with disabilities can participate in and benefit from its programs?
+- Is there a clear tie between the community served and the mission of the organization and its programs? - Does the applicant clearly identify the community served and how it benefits from the organization's programs? - Does the organization or its work reflect the diversity of the state of Georgia? - Does the organization actively engage underserved audiences and develop ongoing relationships with these communities? - Does the organization ensure that people with disabilities can participate in and benefit from its programs?